ellraiser/love-build/readme.md

 **Windows.exe metadata**
-The current `love-exedit` module is very basic (currently only lets you modify ICON resources), and not very efficient.
+The current `love-exedit` module is very basic and only lets you modify ICON resources at the moment.
+I've made some work on parsing the VERSION_INFO to change the name/description, but it still needs finishing off and writing the changes before all the metadata stuff is finished.

-I'd like to improve this, as well as making it support some sort of `rsrc` option you can provide with VERSION_INFO to modify the default metadata, which is the only thing currently missing from the windows builds.
-If you want to have a look at this, there are some notes in the module for the relevant points.

 ---